dollplayer2501/dollplayer2501-eleventy-netlify/README.md

 1. Run `nvm use`
 1. Run `npm install`
-1. Run `npm run start` to run locally
+1. Run `npm run start` to run locally, `./_site`
-1. Run `npm run production` to do a prod build
+1. Run `npm run production` to do a prod build, `./docs`

+Normally, 11ty specifies one output directory.
+It makes no distinction between production and local.
+However, in this environment, the directories are separated for local and production.
+I'm hard-coding to implement this, so I'm doing awkward coding.

 ## Todo, July 2021